 Part one of a two-part series

 In order to implement the best crisis management, organizations absolutely must prepare resiliency plans—plans specifically created with the intention of seeing you through a crisis and going back into business as usual with a minimum of trouble.
-Many crisis events can be predicted and planned for, allowing you to create step-by-step walk-throughs.
+Many crisis events can be predicted and planned for, allowing you to create step-by-step walk-through.
 From time to time, though, you will be in a situation that you had no way of predicting and which contains so many possible outcomes that you simply could not imagine all of them, much less create a specific plan to cope.

 Unpredictable and unexpected crises